Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters as Races.md

   3                             1                                                                                                                                                                          1      1      1      1
   ----------------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ------ ------ ------ ------

+### Other Statistics for Monsters
-**Other Statistics for Monsters:** Creatures with Hit Dice of 1 or less have normal, class-based Hit Dice and features.
+Creatures with Hit Dice of 1 or less have normal, class-based Hit Dice and features.
 They get skills and feats appropriate to a 1st-level character (even if they have a level adjustment).